 Many business leaders are very good at suppressing emotions.
 While this can be very important in some capacities, silently overthinking perceived personal and professional risks and rewards is not conducive to making a snappy decision.
-Some of these elements are rational, but entrepreneur and investor Ravin Gandhi suggests the odds are stacked in the favour of those who just do it.
-Gandhi emphasises how there’s never a right time to be pro-active, and asserts that the fear you hold within is far greater than the opportunity cost that you think you’re giving up.
+Some of these elements are rational, but entrepreneur and investor Ravin Gandhi suggests the odds are stacked in the favor of those who just do it.
+Gandhi emphasizes how there’s never a right time to be pro-active, and asserts that the fear you hold within is far greater than the opportunity cost that you think you’re giving up.

 The bureaucratic jungle

 According to Ron Ashkenas, group mentality is a major hindrance on good decision making.
 Meetings, committees, presentations, emails and impressive intentions appear decisive, but they can become a jungle of paraphernalia which actually prevents a clear-cut decision from being made swiftly.

 Beneath this storm of bureaucracy swirl undercurrents of dislike for conflict among staff members.
 Very often, you may perceive simulated camaraderie, displayed by people who subsequently fail to follow through on decisions that they never bought into in the first place.